nerves-project/nerves/docs/Updating Projects.md

     end
     ```

-5. Add preferred cli target to the project config:
+5. Add preferred CLI target to the project config:

     ```elixir
     def project do